jmudy/mask-detector/README.md

 ## 1. Create a project folder

-Run the following command to be in your home directory:
+Run the following command to make sure you are in your home directory:

 ```bash
 cd ~/